hello-rory/lucide-health/README.md

 4. run `pnpm lucide-react build`
 5. copy and paste `./packages/lucide-react/src` to wherever you need it.

+## Notes

+Basic overview of changes from fork:

+1. changes icon default `viewBox` from '0 0 24 24' to '0 0 48 48'
+2. changes icon default `strokeWidth` from 1 to 2.
+3. removes duplicate icon children instead of throwing build errors
+4. camelCases svg children attributes
+5. only supports react package

 ## Credits

 Thank you to all the people who contributed to Lucide and healthicons!